vadivelmurugank/inspectshow/README.md

 object types to list in tree format.
 The module also lists all the python modules in the python path.

-The primary users for "inspectshow" is for python programmers and beginners to understand the internal object types for all or given module.
+The primary users for "inspectshow" is for python programmers and for reverse engineering python module internals.

 ## inspectshow module usage